xbz0n/xbz0n.github.io/posts/mythic-c2-early-bird-defender-evasion.md

         SetConsoleTitleA(OBFSTR("Microsoft Windows Advanced Security Scanner").c_str());
         // In a production build, console logging (LOG and LOG_ERROR) would typically be removed
-		// or redirected to avoid leaving traces on the target system. try {
+		// or redirected to avoid leaving traces on the target system.
+        //
+        //It's crucial to note that while the provided code includes console logging (via LOG and LOG_ERROR macros) for demonstration and debugging, this logging must be removed or redirected in a true operational scenario.
+Leaving console output active provides easy traces for defenders on a target system, severely compromising the loader's stealth. try {
             bool result = Execute();